 Explore one of the many nooks designed for lingering, including The Library, the hotel's most intimate bar with billiards table, fireplace and plush seating, and the Oval Bar + Lounge, offering a sophisticated menu of curated drinks with a side of understated glamour.
 Onsite dining here includes The Grill, the hotel's dockside restaurant (it's open-air in the summer months) offering up a fresh, upscale menu.
 In the warmer months, head outside to The Pavilion Bar, a summertime staple overlooking Newport Harbor and a collection of pretty impressive superyachts.

 A member of Historic Hotels of America, Hotel Viking opened its Bellevue Avenue doors to guests in 1926.
 Tradition is alive and well here, evident in the original brass letterbox stationed in the lobby, while also complimented by a blend of modern amenities, classic finishings and elevated touches (hint: pillow-top mattresses and Egyptian cotton linens.)

-The essential resort experience awaits at Gurney's Newport Resort, surrounded by water with views of both Newport Harbor and Narragansett Bay.
-Two indoor/outdoor saltwater pools, a waterfront spa, a private sundeck, cabanas for rent, a historic lighthouse, a 22-slip marina, and a clan of goats (the property is located on Goat Island, after all) complete your stay at this chic seaside sister property of the famous Gurney's Montauk.
+The essential resort experience awaits at Newport Harbor Island Resort, surrounded by water with views of both Newport Harbor and Narragansett Bay.
+Two indoor/outdoor saltwater pools, a waterfront spa, a private sundeck, cabanas for rent, a historic lighthouse, a 22-slip marina, and a clan of goats (the property is located on Goat Island, after all) complete your stay at this chic seaside property.

 A former nineteenth century mill located in downtown Newport, Mill Street Inn offers all the luxury of suite accommodations combined with cozy historic accents.
 Just steps from downtown's restaurants, bars and attractions, it's the perfect home base for you and your four-legged BFF.